There are few things more important to large and small manufacturers than improving the quality of their products.

 "Quality control (QC) is a process through which a business seeks to ensure that product quality is maintained or improved...Quality control methods in manufacturing involve testing units and determining if they are within the specifications for the final product.
 The purpose of the testing is to determine any needs for corrective actions in the manufacturing process.
 Good quality control helps companies meet consumer demands for better products."

 What is the Importance of Quality Control Methods in Manufacturing?

-The article “The Importance of Quality Control In Manufacturing” points out that quality control software or other quality management software built for quality control processes can reduce manufacturing costs, maintain customer loyalty, and help comply with industrial standards.
+The article “The Importance of Quality Control In Manufacturing” on the Measurex website points out that quality control software or other quality management software built for quality control processes can reduce manufacturing costs, maintain customer loyalty, and help comply with industrial standards.
 Additional benefits include stabilizing the supply chain, speeding corrective action, and improving risk management.

 But improving quality is easier said than done.
 Manufacturers know that improving quality control requires buy-in and cooperation from everyone in their companies, from the shop floor all the way up to executive suites.

 The article, “How no-code QMS [quality management systems] puts the experts in control” notes that traditionally, decision-making about quality control methods in manufacturing has been only in the hands of management.
 It goes on to say, “In contrast, factory-floor operators, who had more insights and first-hand experience with quality issues were often completely excluded.”